jonahkula/to-do-list/README.md

-TO DO LIST
+TO-DO LIST

 Created on December 30, 2019 by Jonah Kulakofsky

-Implements a doubly linked list to maintain a to do list.\
+Implements and demonstrates a doubly linked list to maintain a to-do list.\
-You can either start from scratch or read in a text file.\
 Finished list will be written to a text file.

-If reading in a text file list use format:\
-Example sentence 1\
-Example sentence 2\
-etc...

 List manipulations:\
 Add      - append an item to the list\